-File Storage service provides several methods of ensuring that your data remains secure.
-Use these methods in concert to restrict access to your file systems:
+File Storage provides several ways for you to ensure that your data remains secure.
+Use these methods together to restrict access to your file systems.

 - Oracle Cloud Infrastructure policies: Create policies to control what users can do within Oracle Cloud Infrastructure, such as creating a VCN and its security rules, file systems, mount targets, and export options.

-- Network security lists: Create security lists to control what IP addresses and ports can access your mount targets.
+- Network security lists: Create security lists to control which IP addresses and ports can access your mount targets.

-- NFS export options: NFS export options are a method of applying access control at the Network security list layer and the NFS v.3 Unix authentication layer.
-You can use NFS export options to limit access levels by IP addresses or CIDR blocks connecting to multiple file systems through exports of an associated mount target.
-Hence, access can be restricted so that each client’s file system is completely inaccessible and invisible to the other, allowing for multi-tenant or managed hosted environment security.
-Moreover, you have the ability to set permissions for read-only, read/write, or root-squash for your file systems.
+- NFS export options: NFS export options apply access control to network security lists and NFS version 3 UNIX authentication.
+You can use NFS export options to limit access levels by IP addresses or CIDR blocks that connect to multiple file systems through exports of an associated mount target.
+As a result, access can be restricted so that each client’s file system is completely inaccessible and invisible to the others, which provides security for multitenant or managed-hosted environments.
+Moreover, you can set permissions for read-only, read/write, or root-squash for your file systems.

-- NFS v.3 Unix security model support: NFS v.3 manages security with standard Unix-style read/write/execute permissions, based on user and group IDs.
-We verify the Unix security model for authentication each time files are accessed.
+- NFS version 3 UNIX security model support NFS version 3 manages security with standard UNIX-style read/write/execute permissions, based on user and group IDs.
+We verify the UNIX security model for authentication each time files are accessed.

-See About Security in the documentation for more information about how different types of security work together in your file system.
+For more information about how different types of security work together in your file system, see About Security.

-What can I do to achieve the best performance with File Storage service?
+How do I achieve the best performance with File Storage?

 To optimize the performance of File Storage, consider the following guidelines: